Trump signs Russia sanctions bill into law

-WASHINGTON — President Donald Trump signed a bill imposing new sanctions on Russia Wednesday morning, putting to rest questions about whether he would support the legislation passed by Congress last week while excoriating the measure as "significantly flawed."
+WASHINGTON — President Donald Trump signed a bill on Wednesday imposing new sanctions on Russia, putting to rest questions about whether he would support the legislation passed overwhelmingly by Congress last week.
+Nonetheless, he still excoriated the measure as "significantly flawed."

+The legislation limits the ability of the president to lift the sanctions unilaterally, something lawmakers had insisted on.

 Trump signed the bill behind closed doors, with no press coverage.
-In one White House statement released after the signing, billed after the fact as a the "official signing statement," the president called some of the provisions "clearly unconstitutional."
+In one White House statement released after the signing, referred to as the "official signing statement," the president called some of the provisions "clearly unconstitutional."

 In a second statement, Trump lamented that the bill "encroaches on the executive branch's authority to negotiate."

 "The Framers of our Constitution put foreign affairs in the hands of the President.
-This bill will prove the wisdom of that choice," Trump said, adding that he signed legislation he disagrees with "for the sake of national unity."
+This bill will prove the wisdom of that choice," Trump said, adding that he signed legislation "for the sake of national unity."

-Secretary of State Rex Tillerson told reporters Tuesday that neither he, nor President Trump, "were very happy" about the way Congress put these new sanctions in place, but anticipated the bill would be signed anyway.
+Secretary of State Rex Tillerson told reporters Tuesday that neither he nor President Trump, "were very happy" about the way Congress put these new sanctions in place, but he anticipated the bill would be signed anyway.

 "We were clear that we didn't think it was going to be helpful to our efforts, but that's the decision they made, they made it in a very overwhelming way.
 I think the president accepts that," he said.

-The sanctions bill was passed in both chambers of Congress by veto-proof margins.
+The sanctions bill was passed in both chambers of Congress with strong bipartisan support and by veto-proof margins.
 It passed in the Senate on Thursday with a 98-2 vote and in the House last Tuesday, 419-3.

 Putin voiced his objection to the proposed sanctions last week, accusing the U.S. of attempting to use "geopolitical advantages in competition to pursue economic interests at the expense of [U.S.] allies."